bjtman/hub_bring_up/README.md

 These steps are the essential steps to get a beagle bone talking with a node using the bring up script node_comm_test.py.
-This script is intended to validate the wiring of the cape by sending and receiving RS485 message to and from a connected node.
+This script is intended to validate the wiring of the cape by sending and receiving a RS485 message to and from a connected node.

 1) We first need to prepare a new sdcard.
 We do this by burning an image onto the sd card.
 Use the application named Etcher.io to create a new sd card.
 Currently using this image: https://debian.beagleboard.org/images/bone-debian-9.2-iot-armhf-2017-10-10-4gb.img.xz